dkovacs24/ReviOS_faq/docs/related.md

 ## Where is Windows Defender?
 Can I use it?

-1. Go to `"%userprofile%\Documents\Workspace\Windows Defender"` folder.
+1. Go to `%userprofile%\Documents\Workspace\Windows Defender` folder.
 On `ReviOS 11 22.04` you can find this folder in `C:\Users\Public\Public Documents`.
 Copy it back to your user's Documents folder.
 2. Run `Start.bat`
 3. Press `1`
 4. Restart

+---

+## Can I enable Superfetch / SysMain?

+In older ReviOS versions it was stripped completely, but since ReviOS 10 22.05 it's only disabled.

+If you want to enable it:

+1. Go to `%userprofile%\Documents\Workspace\Revision-Tool` folder.
+2. Run `Start.bat`
+3. Restart

 ---